HBS Navigation

 Click Dome / Receiver

-The AX platform uses dual-processor architecture with dedicated sensors for directionality.
-Even partial blockage of a microphone port can degrade the separation between the primary and support processor โ€” reducing the signature AX sound experience you paid for.
+Why This Matters for the AX Platform: The AX uses dual-processor architecture with dedicated sensors for directionality.
+Even partial blockage of a microphone port can degrade the separation between the primary and support processor — reducing the signature AX sound experience you paid for.

 Section 2